 Or another story from the desert town of Tuba City, Arizona near Monument Valley, where a building contractor is doing repairs on an old ranch home.
 Thinking himself alone, the man is surprised to hear laughter coming from somewhere off in the sheep pens.
 Following the noise, the man turns a corner to the edge of the sheep pen where before him the entire flock is huddled shivering into one end of the pen while on the other a lone ram stands separated.
 He is standing upright, his two front hooves across his chest and his horned head thrown back in gleeful, maniacal laughter that is unmistakably human.
 Watching this, the man jumps and suddenly the ram spots him.
 For a fleeting moment the two lock eyes and, just like the laughter, the ram’s eyes are familiar and anything but animal.
 The ram falls back down to all fours and mills along as if nothing had ever happened.

-They are stories of shape-shifting creatures acrosss Navajo Nation, the 24k-plus reservation land encompassing most of northeastern Arizona and the adjacent corner sections of New Mexico and Utah.
-A taboo subject amongst natives, Skinwalkers are seldom discussed with members outside the tribe, and rarely even inside it.
-The Navajo Skinwalker legend is not unlike that of the European werewolf: A once-ordinary human discovers the ability to shift into animal form at night where his doings then become almost exclusively evil.
+They are stories of shape-shifting creatures across Navajo Nation, the 24k-plus reservation land encompassing most of northeastern Arizona and the adjacent corner sections of New Mexico and Utah.
+Skinwalkers are to many believers a taboo subject and seldom discussed out loud.
+The Navajo Skinwalker legend is not unlike that of the European werewolf: A once-ordinary human discovers the ability to shift into animal form.
 Unlike the werewolf, however, the Skinwalker curse is desired and acquired, that is, Skinwalkers do not have the bad luck to be “bitten” and forced into the curse.
 Rather, they want it and are willing to perform extraordinary rites of evil in order to achieve it.

 There are multiple legends behind the origin of the Navajo Skinwalker.
 One claims the Navajos mastered shapeshifting in order to escape persecution and relocation — the Kit Carson-led cornering of the tribe deep in Canyon de Chelly and later their forced and disastrous relocation to Bosque de Redondo.
 Another version relates to the Navajo belief in the Anasazi curse — that the Anasazi were responsible for the prevailing witchcraft in the Navajo tribes — and that Navajo Skinwalkers used the off-limit Anasazi ruins and grave sites to gain certain powers.